GCSE English · Language & Literature · Years 9–11 · Online today, UK-wide

 What the four papers actually look like — at a glance.

-Language Paper 1 is the unseen-fiction paper: a short prose extract followed by a sequence of questions of increasing difficulty, ending with a long original-writing task.
-Language Paper 2 is the non-fiction paper: usually two contrasting sources from different time periods, with a comparison question and a longer transactional or persuasive writing task.
+- Language Paper 2 — non-fiction, usually two contrasting sources from different time periods, with a comparison question and a longer transactional or persuasive write.

 Sample-text deconstruction